Flu shot: Your best bet for avoiding influenza

 - Young children

-Children between 6 months and 8 years may need two doses of flu vaccine, given at least four weeks apart, to be fully protected.
+Children between 6 months and 8 years may need two doses of the flu vaccine, given at least four weeks apart, to be fully protected.
 Check with your child's health care provider.

-Chronic medical conditions can also increase your risk of influenza complications.
+Chronic medical conditions also can increase your risk of influenza complications.
 Examples include:

 - Cancer or cancer treatment